 In sharing these stories, the SCFFP hopes to foster public discussion and understanding of the diverse perspectives, organizations and individuals that take part in this farming and food production network and make these small stories part of a larger public record.
 We hope to encourage people in and beyond Sonoma County to connect with food, farming and people in their own lives and communities.

-Leave a Review: Post your review on the business's Facebook page or Google Local Business.
+Post a Review: Review the business on their Facebook page or Google Local Business.
 This helps others in making informed decisions.